dogwoodfire/PrintpooP---Cyber/README.md

 HOW TO USE:
 1. Follow the screen instructions.
 (Click the SETUP button on the screen to enter network configuration)
-2. Access the setup web portal by connecting to the SSID Pixly Setup using a smartphone or laptop.
+2. Access the setup web portal by connecting to the SSID PirntpooP_Setup using a smartphone or laptop.
 3. Configure Wi-Fi credentials on the Configure Wi-Fi page.
 4. Enter the printer IP address, access code, serial number and timezone on the SETUP page.